-Students in the athletic training program must follow the Code of Ethics related to social media provided by the NATA which includes the following: 1.3 Members shall preserve the confidentiality of privileged information and shall not release or otherwise publish in any form, including social media, such information to a third party not involved in the patient's care without a release unless required by law.
+Students in the Athletic Training Program must follow the Code of Ethics related to social media provided by the NATA which includes the following:

+P-011 provided by the ratif and metadeb the rono ang.
+1.3 Members shall preserve the confidentiality of privileged information and shall not release or otherwise publish in any form, including social media, such information to a third party not involved in the patient's care without a release unless required by law.
 4.1 Members should conduct themselves personally and professionally in a manner that does not compromise the professional responsibilities or the practice of athletic training.
 4.5 Members shall not provide or publish false or misleading information, photography, or any other communications in any media format, including on any social media platform, related to athletic training that negatively reflects the profession, other members of the NATA, NATA officers, and the NATA office.

-Students of the athletic training program must also follow the Code of Professional Responsibility relate related to social media provided by the BOC which includes the following: 1.2 Protects the patient from undue harm and acts always in the patient's best interests and is an advocate for the patient's welfare, including taking appropriate action to protect patients from healthcare providers or athletic training students who are, impaired or engaged in illegal or unethical practice.
+Students of the Athletic Training Program must also follow the Code of Professional Responsibility related to social media provided by the BOC which includes the following:

+1.2 Protects the patient from undue harm and acts always in the patient's best interests and is an advocate for the patient's welfare, including taking appropriate action to protect patients from healthcare providers or athletic training students who are, impaired or engaged in illegal or unethical practice.
 1.5 Develops and maintains a relationship of trust and confidence with the patient and/or the parent/guardian of a minor patient and does not exploit the relationship for personal or financial gain.
 3.14 Complies with all confidentiality and disclosure requirements of the BOC and existing law.
 5.1 Strives to serve the profession and the community in a manner that benefits society at large.

 I hereby certify that I have read and understand the Social Media Policy as outlined above.
-I agree to abide this policy to the best of my ability.
+I agree to abide by this policy to the best of my ability.

-Athletic Training Student Signature Date

-Print Name